jakobzhao/geog371/lectures/lec16/readme.md

 - social media component, and
 - an about page.

-In this lecture, we will continue to work on the story map, but enrich the map with a lot of web features.
+In this lecture, we will continue to work on web features.
 Most of the features we will discuss today are based on Bootstrap.

 ## 1. Add a favicon